mfieldhouse/demo_app/README.md

 From Michael Hartl's Rails video tutorial series.

-Basic web app demonstrating the relationship between users, microposts and basic post length validation
+Basic web app demonstrating the relationship between users and microposts with post length validation

 **Topics covered so far:**